-Ashley Road, Uffculme, Devon EX15 3AY
+Ashley Road, Uffculme, Devon EX15 3AY 01884 840282 https://uffculmeprimary.bep.ac admin@uffculmeprimary.bep.ac

-01884 840282 www.uffculmeprimary.uat.ac admin@uffculmeprimary.uat.ac

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.